 Eze is a fascinating medieval village in France situated about half way between Nice and Monte Carlo.
 Eze is a great place to spend a few hours while your ship is docked along the French Riviera in Cannes or Nice or in the harbor at Monaco.

-As seen in the photo, the view of the Mediterranean from the hillside village of Eze is wonderful.
-The village sits like an eagle's nest on a large rock 400 meters above the sea.
-There's a trail down to Eze-sur-Mer, but it will take you over an hour to hike from the village on high down to the sea, and no telling how long to hike back up!
+The view of the Mediterranean from the hillside village of Eze is wonderful.
+The village sits like an eagle's nest on a large rock about a quarter mile above the sea.
+There's a trail down to Eze-sur-Mer, but it will take you more than an hour to hike from the village on high down to the sea, and no telling how long to hike back up!
 Many visitors take the public bus from Monte Carlo to Eze and then walk down the hill to the bus stop at the bottom of the mountain for the return public bus ride to Monte Carlo.
-Very easy (and inexpensive) trip.
+It's a very easy (and inexpensive) trip.

 Even if you are without a guide, you will be able to find the garden easily.
 All paths going uphill will eventually lead you to the top where the panoramic garden is located.
 Some who can't walk as quickly can take their time and meander through the small streets, finding their own way up to the garden.
 It's impossible to get lost in the tiny village of Eze.